 Support and Consultation

-Education Department staff provides on-going consultation to teams that have completed the Institute.
+Education Division staff provides on-going consultation to teams that have completed the Institute.
 Consultation may be by phone, e-mail, or site visit.
 In addition, teams regularly receive a newsletter outlining current information on national legislation, research, and other information and publications on the arts and education.

 Teams that initiate or expand programs for teachers as a result of their work at the Institute are invited to continue their association with the Kennedy Center through Annual Meetings of partnership members.
 Scheduled in February, these meetings allow Team Members to receive additional training related to program and partnership development, and to recast the terms of their written partnership agreement.
 Annual Meetings also provide the opportunity for teams to learn from each other's experiences, renewing professional associations with other Partnership Team members and Kennedy Center staff.

-Through its Partners in Education program, the Education Department of the John F. Kennedy Center for the Performing Arts provides a free, valuable online resource for education directors, arts presenters, teachers and other arts educators.
+Through its Partners in Education program, the Education Division of the John F. Kennedy Center for the Performing Arts provides a free, valuable online resource for education directors, arts presenters, teachers and other arts educators.
 The Resources Available for Your Community site provides a listing that includes professional learning workshops for teachers, seminars for artist development, classroom materials for teachers and students, workshops for parents and community members, and more.

 Wells Fargo is the Presenting Sponsor of National Professional Arts Training for Teachers.

 National Partnerships, part of the Rubenstein Arts Access Program, is generously funded by David and Alice Rubenstein.